 Here is a sample of the questions that were discussed In this week’s PensionCraft live Q and A call with Ramin.
-If you want to find out the full answers to these questions or ask some for yourself, then you can subscribe on Patreon here
+If you want to find out the full answers to these questions or ask some for yourself, then you can subscribe to our membership here

 Do Active Managers outperform during market downturns when equity sells off?